-A student who is eligible under (i) or (ii) above but who is not excluded by the Academic Board is placed on probation.
+A student who is eligible under (i) or (ii) above but who is not excluded by the academic board is placed on probation.

 Exclusion normally applies to the course in which the student was enrolled.
-An Academic Board may exclude a student from all courses or a specified group of courses offered by the faculty if the student is eligible for exclusion under (i) or (ii) above and has either had at least two periods of probationary enrolment or been excluded previously from another OUT course.
+An academic board may exclude a student from all courses or a specified group of courses offered by the faculty if the student is eligible for exclusion under (i) or (ii) above and has either had at least two periods of probationary enrolment or been excluded previously from another OUT course.

-Academic Committee, on the recommendation of the Academic Board, may exclude a student from all QUT courses if the Academic Board is recommending exclusion from all the faculty's courses and the student has been excluded previously from a course in another faculty.
+The academic committee, on the recommendation of the academic board, may exclude a student from all QUT courses if the academic board is recommending exclusion from all the Faculty's courses and the student has been excluded previously from a course in another faculty.